akras14/alexkras.com/posts/debugging-nested-scope-angular/post.md

 ```

 ### Putting it all together
-Once I could get the scope for selected element, and parent element by parent element's scope id, it was just a matter of recursively going up the parent tree, until I would get to the root node.
+Once I could get the scope for selected element, and it's parent element via it parent element scope id, it was just a matter of recursively going up the parent tree, until the root node is found.

 This allowed me to console log every element and it scope, which (in my opinion) provides for a very nice debugging experience.

 ### Why don't you just use the Batarang's nested scope view?
 I am glad you asked.

 Batarang does have a nested scope view, but I could never make it work for me.
-It just seemed too hard to visualize scope and elements that it was associated with, and the expended scope view that list all of it's parameters and methods was just too long, and hard to look through.
+It just seemed too hard to visualize the scopes and elements that they was associated with.
+In addition, the expanded scope view that list all of scope's parameters and methods was just too long and hard to look through.

-I prefer howevering over an element to see it highlighted in the web-page, as well as inspecting the scope object in Chrome Dev tools console.
+I prefer hovering over an element to see it highlighted in the web-page, as well as inspecting the scope object in Chrome Dev tools console.